Is your blog slow?

 Are you frustrated and looking for ways to make your site faster?

-I started my blog using Bluehost and tried everything I knew how to make it faster, but nothing helped.
+I started my blog using Bluehost and tried everything I knew to make it faster, but nothing helped.
 Eventually, I made the switch only after 2 short months of using Bluehost.
-I even signed up for a 60-month plan with Bluehost thinking I’d stay with Bluehost for a very long time.
+I originally signed up for a 60-month plan with Bluehost thinking I’d stay with Bluehost for a very long time.

 - Background information between Bluehost and SiteGround